drzelin/ghlu_challenge/log-management-api/README.md

 ```
     GET /api/v1/request_logs/<start date and optional time>/<end date and optional time>
 ```
 Returns the logs with a timestamp between a given range.
-The start and end dates in the GET request require at least a year, month, and day in the formation YYYY-MM-DD.
+The start and end dates in the GET request require at least a year, month, and day in the format YYYY-MM-DD.
+A time can be added to the request in the format YYYY-MM-DDTHH:MM:SS.
+The period is not allowed by default in a rails application; therefore, you cannot use '.' to add more precision to the time in this request.
 GET requests sent to the app must be in the format:

 Example:
 ```